angrycaptain19/Duel-links-bot/README.md

 only works with day/night cycle off and screen settings on 1152 x 648

 INSTALL INSTRUCTIONS:

+1.- unzip
-inside the bot folder on powershell run: pip install -r requirements.txt
+2.- inside the bot folder on powershell run: pip install -r requirements.txt

-then:
+3.- to run simply type:
 python gui.py